 This structural inspection is the most commonly used pre-purchase inspection.
 The REIWA annexure informs on any major structural defects of the building in question to ensure it meets the intended structural performance.
 However, this inspection doesn’t cover any minor common building defects.

-Real estate agencies can use their version of the REIWA annexure documents if they would like to provide a more comprehensive report.
+Perth real estate agencies can use their version of the REIWA annexure documents if they would like to provide a more comprehensive report.
 However, these documents are generic and may not include structural defects specific to unique homes.
-This is why it is valuable to have a private inspection conducted by a specialist building inspection company.
+This is why it is valuable to have a private inspection conducted by a specialist building inspection company in Perth.

 If the home in question is under construction, it can be easier for a qualified building inspector to identify any issues as they arise throughout the building process.
 This is beneficial as defects can be fixed as they occur, saving money in the long run.